MartianZoo/solarnet/docs/language-intro.md

 I have a [long answer] to that, but the short version is: it's everything you need to know about a game-in-progress in order to fully reconstruct a *functionally equivalent* game-in-progress at another time or place.
 It's like a photograph of the game, but also needs to include invisible state like whose turn it is.

-Petaform's conception of a *Terraforming Mars* game state goes like this:
+PETS's conception of a *Terraforming Mars* game state goes like this:

 ### Components